MAX Green Line: Revival and funding

-In May 2001, JPACT revisited its transit plans for the I-205 and McLoughlin Boulevard corridors, announcing the $8.8 million South Corridor Transportation Study the following month.
-The study narrowed down five transit alternatives in January 2003; this included building both light rail lines, a combination of one light rail service and one improved bus service, bus rapid transit, and dedicated bus lanes.
+In May 2001, JPACT revisited its plans for the I-205 and McLoughlin Boulevard corridors and the following month announced the $8.8 million South Corridor Transportation Study.
+By 2003, the study had narrowed down five transit alternatives including building both light rail lines, a combination of one light rail service and one improved bus service, bus rapid transit, and dedicated bus lanes.
 JPACT recommended both light rail options using a two-phased development plan; the I-205 line would be built by 2009, followed by a Portland–Milwaukie line via McLoughlin Boulevard five years later.
 The existing I-205 busway right-of-way and a potential for no new taxes were two factors that led to the selection of the I-205 corridor for the first phase.
-With the approval of local residents, affected jurisdictions had endorsed the South Corridor Transportation Project by April 2003.
+With the approval of local residents, affected jurisdictions endorsed the South Corridor Transportation Project.
 Plans were amended the following October to include adding light rail to the Portland Transit Mall in downtown Portland in the first phase.
-TriMet published the combined "I-205/Portland Mall" final environmental impact statement in November 2004 and commenced land acquisition a year later.
+TriMet published the combined "I-205/Portland Mall" final environmental impact statement in November 2004 and began acquiring land in 2005.